-Okay, first I would like to evaporate the word flaws.
-People don’t really have flaws, they have aspects of themselves that don’t suit the situation they are in.
+Okay, first I would like to evaporate the word ‘flaws.’
+People don’t really have flaws, they have aspects of themselves that may not suit the situation they are in.
 It’s not a flaw to not know violin, or be bad at math, or struggle with anger issues.
 We are polyhedrons, and these are just some of our many sides, all of which emerge from our experiences in becoming who we believe we are today.
 (See: The Truman Show.)

-The important point being: they aren’t striving to climb the ladder to pack CEO, they are just authentically living out who they truly are and their pack order is simply how they naturally shake out.
-The dominance chain isn’t decided, or strove for, it naturally exists much like different weights of oils will layer naturally in a bottle.
+The important point being: they aren’t striving to climb the ladder to pack CEO–they are just authentically living out who they truly are and their pack order is simply how they naturally shake out.
+The dominance chain isn’t decided, or striven for; it naturally exists much like different weights of oils will layer naturally in a bottle.
 That’s not one oil being better than another.
 That’s just where it belongs.
 Do you see?
-If you give up wanting to be acceptable you instantly get to belong.
+If we give up wanting to be acceptable, we instantly get to belong.

-Except in the most tragic situations with mitigating circumstances, kids just never doubt the fact that they belong.
-And in doing so they don’t need self esteem because until they can speak fairly fluently, they don’t yet create an identity to be proud of or offended for.
-There is just the experiences.
-Not a memory-storing ego replaying and judging those experiences like an armchair quarterback operating from an assumed perspective.
+Except in the most tragic situations, with mitigating circumstances, kids never doubt the fact that they belong.
+And in doing so they don’t need self esteem because, until they can speak fairly fluently, they don’t yet have the ability to create an identity to be proud of, or offended for.
+Prior to ego there is just the experiences–not a memory-storing ego replaying and judging those experiences like an armchair quarterback operating from an assumed perspective.

-Be who you are.
+To achieve self esteem, rather than struggle and strive against an outside world, we are better to just be who we are.
 As I’ve written before, humility isn’t the opposite of hubris.
 Insecurity is the opposite of hubris.
 Humility is the fulcrum in the middle.
 It is where we know what we are not good at, and we know what we are good at.
-And so we stop analyzing situations relative to Scott, or Henry, or Sherry or Gurtap.
+That’s why it’s important to stop analyzing situations relative to Scott, or Henry, or Sherry or Gurtap.